w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/README.md

 The files containing the code are located across the <code>models</code> folder.
 Click <a href="https://github.com/w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/tree/main/project/models">here</a> to view.

 <h2>Step 7.
-Turning .CSV content into tables without uploading .CSV files </h2>
+Turning CSV content into tables without uploading CSV files </h2>
 I created a dbt seed by manually defining a small CSV dataset, which dbt materialized as a table in Snowflake.
 For small datasets, this is more convenient than uploading the CSV files from AWS S3 bucket and integrating them into Snowflake.

 <br>